-- The MDP framework is a considerable abstraction of the problem of goal-directed learning from interaction. - Any problem is reduced to three signals: - The choices made by te agent (actions). - The basis on which choices are made (states). - THe agent's goal (rewards). - Particular states and actions vary greatly from task to task, and how they are represented can strongly affect performance. - Representational choices are at present more art than science. - Advices will be offered, but our primary focus is on general principles.
+- The MDP framework is a considerable abstraction of the problem of goal-directed learning from interaction. - Any problem is reduced to three signals: - The choices made by te agent (actions). - The basis on which choices are made (states). - The agent's goal (rewards). - Particular states and actions vary greatly from task to task, and how they are represented can strongly affect performance. - Representational choices are at present more art than science.